areebbeigh/anime-scraper/README.rst

     usage: pdl.py [-h] [--missing] [--start START] [--end END] url

     positional arguments:
     url                         URL to the page of the list of episodes of the anime

     optional arguments:
-    -h, --help            show this help message and exit --missing, -m         Fetch downloads URLs only for episodes not present in this directory
-    --start START, -s START
-                        The episode number to start fetching from --end END, -e END     The episode number to stop fetching at
+    -h, --help                  Show this help message and exit --missing, -m               Fetch downloads URLs only for episodes not present inthis directory --start START, -s START     The episode number to start fetching from --end END, -e END           The episode number to stop fetching at

 Example: